| TERMINI

 a small room at the far end, a tiny portable Byzantine-style 1700’s

 panel triptych.
+From

 behind the Duomo, Via Belvedere leads up to a terrace providing